sourav-acharjya/sourav-acharjya/README.md

 - 📫 How to reach me **acharjyasourav07@gmail.com**

-- ⚡ Fun fact **Tech geeks like me don't need an upgrade, they just need more RAM... and maybe a pizza**
+- ⚡ Fun fact **Tech geeks like me don't need an upgrade, they just need more RAM... and maybe a pizza.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">